 We want to share our enthusiasm for quilting with like minded people and aim to hold regular evening meetings.

-As well as having much fun at our monthly meetings with our bi-monthly challenges, show & tell sessions and experience sharing, we hold mini-workshop sessions and host occasional guest speakers.
+As well as having much fun at our monthly meetings with show & tell sessions and experience sharing, we hold mini-workshop sessions and host occasional guest speakers.

 Our meetings begin with any announcements, for which it is a good idea to have your diary and a notebook handy.